-In the U.S., Paid Time Off (PTO) plans do not distinguish between personal days, vacation days (annual leave), or sick days, and very often do not allow carryover of untaken time allowance into the following year.
+In the U.S., Paid Time Off (PTO) plans do not distinguish between personal days, vacation days, or sick days, and very often do not allow for carryover of untaken time into the following year.
 Unlike the U.S., most foreign countries subscribe to a different approach, which separates distinct legal entitlements for annual leave, sick leave, and other various leaves.

-The rules that apply to the carryover of unused leave in each country vary; most fall on the side of employees, either providing them an express right to carry forward unused leave or permitting carryover where the employees claim work commitments prevented them from taking their allowance.
+The rules that apply to the carryover of unused leave in each country vary.
+Most countries support the employee, providing them an express right to carry forward unused leave.

-Interestingly, some countries, like Belgium and the Netherlands, require employers to pay employees at an increased rate of salary during their vacation (a so-called vacation bonus) – most often 25 to 33% on top of the normal wage.
+Some countries, like Belgium and the Netherlands, require employers to pay employees an increased rate of salary during their vacation (a so-called vacation bonus)—usually 25 to 33 percent on top of the normal wage.

 Vacation allowance can be a moving target.
-In many countries, the statutory minimum entitlement increases with service, while in other countries it depends on the employee’s age and, even more rarely, less obvious factors like how many children are in the family.
+In many countries, the statutory minimum entitlement increases with service, while in other countries it depends on the employee’s age.

 Distinct and separate from annual leave is the availability of Paid Time Off for illness or sick leave.
 Employees who are incapable of coming to work because they are ill will generally receive pay during their absence, subject to annual limits and salary caps.